mrdrbob/aoc-2020/README.md

 ### Day 6 - Part 2

 So my solve for this was probably a bit on the "hacky" side, but it works.
 I'm sure a more clever Rust programer would do something with intersecting sets, or at least using map/reduce in place of the nested `for` loops I opted for.
 But it's Sunday, this works, it's good enough.

+### Day 7 - Part 1

+Parsing the input was kind of annoying on this one, and I'll be the first to admit my code is anything but elegant.
+It finds the solution, albeit pretty slowly.
+I imagine if I'd keep my data in a dictionary (instead of a Vec), and cache calculated results, this would be quite a bit faster.